"Apes" hangs on to domestic box office lead

 "The Help" appealed to broad audiences across the country and drew positive responses from men as well as the core audience of women, said Dave Hollis, executive vice president for motion picture sales and distribution at Walt Disney Co, which distributed the DreamWorks-produced film.

 "This is a most pleasant surprise," Hollis said of the opening weekend sales.
-Disney expects to add another 100 to 200 additional theaters after the early success sparked more interest, he said.
-The film was showing in 2,534 theaters over the opening weekend after debuting on Wednesday.
+Disney expects to add another 100 to 200 additional theatres after the early success sparked more interest, he said.
+The film was showing in 2,534 theatres over the opening weekend after debuting on Wednesday.
 Over five days, the film grossed $35.4 million.

 STRONG SHOWING FOR 'THE SMURFS'